 If an event is viewed as a stand-alone moment, once the sizzle reel and post-event survey drop, attention moves to the next event or campaign.
 The value of the event is determined only by what happened in the limited pre-, during- and post-event window.
 In reality, any significant lift or impact to bottom line outcomes from event engagement happens on a longer cycle than a week.

 With events on the marketer’s journey, event engagement data points don’t fall off the spreadsheet.
 They are in the same analysis pool as every other marketing engagement component.
 Every interaction—including event engagement—will appear in the data.
 This holistic marketing picture allows companies to see events as part of their sales attribution story, even with sales that happen six months after the closing keynote.”

 “Digital communication has given us the ability to develop brand advocates long before an event kicks off.
 Email and video continue to be strong direct marketing channels.

-Email marketing has proved its value in ROI and personalization, but don’t let it stop there.
+Email marketing has proved its value in ROI and personalization—but don’t let it stop there.
 By letting the data make smarter decisions for you, you can craft automated customer journeys that bring people from awareness to decision without lifting a finger.
-Studies have shown that behavior-triggered email automation increases engagement 2–3x.
+Studies have shown that behavior-triggered email automation increases engagement by double or even triple.